marcusgia2505/LIONESS_doc/docs/0303_set_up.rst

 You do not need advanced technical skills to set up a virtual server.
 Bitnami has a user-friendly point-and-click interface to do this.
 Here we briefly run you through how to set up your server with Bitnami in the Google Cloud.

+.. note:: Bitnami has stopped providing Virtual servers.
+There are many online providers of LAMP stacks on virtual machines.
+Amazon's AWS is a user-friendly option: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-LAMP.html.
+Documentation for setting up a server on that platform will follow here soon, to replace the steps (1) - (9) below.

 (1) Go to the `bitnami <https://google.bitnami.com>`__ website and create a free account.

 (2) You receive an email from bitnami to confirm and activate your account.